 Price: Street Tacos range from $9.95 – $12.95 and come with three tacos.

 Personal Note: They are pretty popular for lunch, so keep in mind that service can be slower depending on how slammed they are.
 My favorite tacos are the Coca Cola Carnitas and Grilled Steak (which comes with a layer of crispy fried cheese….
 Yaaaas!).

 715 Providence Rd.

 Price: Tacos start at $4 each (a la cart), add a side for $2.

 Personal Note: The tacos here have some clever names and are fun to order.
-I like to get a variety of 3 and taste a little bit of everything.
-Some of my favorites are That’s Not a Snowflake (Tofu), It was the Dukes (Pork Belly Carnitas), and You’re Going The Wrong Way (Marinated Chicken).
+Popular versions include That’s Not a Snowflake (Tofu), It was the Dukes (Pork Belly Carnitas), and You’re Going The Wrong Way (Marinated Chicken).